 Our meetings work well, where there is a balance of family carers and members with a learning disability.

 We discuss a lot of topics at the meetings.
-Members request specific speakers with some examples below:
+Members request specific speakers, for example:

-We also have one-off meetings where we feel we need to talk about things in more depth.
-These are some examples:
+We also have one off meetings where we feel we need to talk about things in more depth.
+For example: